earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral01-intro-spectral-remote-sensing-R.md

 ---
 layout: single
-title: "Introduction to Spectral Remote Sensing Data"
+title: "Introduction to Multispectral Imagery -  Remote Sensing Data in R "
-excerpt: "This lesson overviews the key components of spectral remote sensing.
-We briefly overview: active vs passive sensors, the electromagnetic spectrum and space-borne vs airborne sensors. "
+excerpt: "Learn the key components of working with multispectral imagery.
+Learn the difference between active and passive sensors, the electromagnetic spectrum and space-borne vs airborne sensors. "
 authors: ['Leah Wasser']
-modified: '2017-10-11'
+modified: '2017-10-16'
 category: [courses]
 class-lesson: ['spectral-data-fire-r']
-permalink: /courses/earth-analytics/spectral-remote-sensing-landsat/intro-spectral-data-r/
+permalink: /courses/earth-analytics/multispectral-remote-sensing-data/introduction-multispectral-imagery-r/
-nav-title: 'Intro spectral data'
+nav-title: 'Intro Spectral Data'
-module-title: 'Understanding fire using spectral remote sensing data'
+module-title: 'Multispectral imagery in R - Fire & Remote Sensing Data'
-module-description: 'This teaching module overviews the use of spectral remote sensing data to better understand fire activity.
-In it we will review spectral remote sensing as a passive type of remote sensing and how to work with space-borne vs airborne remote sensing data in R. We cover raster stacks in R, plotting multi band composite images, calculating vegetation indices and creating functions to make the processing more efficient in R.'
+module-description: 'In this module, you will learn how to use multispectral imagery, a type of remote sensing data, to better understand changes in the landscape and how to calculate NDVI using various multispectral datasets You will also review spectral remote sensing as a passive type of remote sensing and how to work with space-borne vs airborne remote sensing data in R. Additionally, we will cover raster stacks in R, plotting multi-band composite images, calculating vegetation indices and creating functions to make the processing more efficient in R.'
-module-nav-title: 'Fire / Spectral Remote Sensing Data - in R'
+module-nav-title: 'Fire / Spectral Remote Sensing Data in R'
 module-type: 'class'
 course: "earth-analytics"
 week: 7